spikedoanz/tensor-tic-tac-toe/README.md

 ---

-## Text I sent to a friend in a coffee induced god complex at 7am
+## Text I sent to a Claude in a haze at 3am

 > just realized i can formulate the win conditions of tictactoe with tensor ops